Shubhojit-17/Strategi/README.md

-# StrategiFinal - AI-Powered Document Management on Blockchain
+# Strategi - AI-Powered Document Management on Blockchain

 A decentralized document management system that leverages AI for document processing, NFT-based authentication, and blockchain provenance tracking on the Somnia L1 network.